 Shaw returned to Ontario in 1903, having been appointed VP of the Tromanhauser firm.
 As the province was transitioning from wooden to concrete elevators, Shaw became known as “The Dean of Elevator Builders.”
 Under his guidance, the firm in addition to elevators built wharves, mills, and harbour works.
 While working on a project in Goderich, ON, he received an award for bravery when he saved a fellow employee from being killed in a conveyor belt.

 In 1919, perhaps tired from a life of travelling and supervising construction projects, Shaw was hired by the Canadian Pacific Railway to manage their grain elevator at Port McNicoll, on Georgian Bay, the largest such facility on the Great Lakes.
-A stickler for details and one to work well into the night, Shaw’s facility quickly gained a reputation for being one of the most efficient grain handlers on the Great Lakes.
-Shaw’s crews filled boxcars with prairie wheat, and sent them across Hogg’s Bay Trestle, a 2100′ wooden bridge spanning the bay of the same name, where they would connect with the former Midland Railway (taken over by the CNR), en route to flour mills in Montreal.
+A stickler for details and one to work well into the night, Shaw’s facility quickly gained a reputation for being one of the most efficient (and proficient) grain handlers on the Great Lakes.
+Shaw’s crews filled boxcars with prairie wheat, and sent them across Hogg’s Bay Trestle, a 2100′ wooden bridge spanning the bay of the same name, where they would connect with the Midland Railway, en route to flour mills in Montreal.

 In between grain shipping seasons, Shaw could indulge his appetite for sports.
 He oversaw the construction of the first curling rink in town, but baseball was his passion, as a player, and later as a coach.
 The studious Shaw applied his skills and work ethic to learning all he could about the game, and the teams he led as a coach were known across the province.
 Shaw was also a huge fan of the International League’s Toronto Maple Leafs.